e2b-dev/awesome-ai-agents/README.md

 ### Description
 - "Whether you are a technical person or a stakeholder, you can use Pezzo effectively.
 We don't believe that AI prompts should be designed in a developer's code editor.
-Aside from teh technical issues with this approach, it blocks productivity."
+Aside from the technical issues with this approach, it blocks productivity."
 - Features
 	- Centralized Prompt Management: Manage all AI prompts in one place for maximum visibility and efficiency.
 	- Streamlined Prompt Design, Publishing & Versioning: Create, edit, test and publish prompts with ease.